 Why regression testing needs a reboot

-Regression testing was meant to give confidence in every release.
+Regression testing and AI together are meant to give teams confidence in every release.
 Instead, it’s become a time sink, full of flaky scripts, false alarms, and skipped runs that pile up QA debt.

 Too many flaky tests

 One small UI change, and half your tests crash.
-QA engineers waste hours debugging outdated locators, and managers are still pushing to meet deadlines.
+Without AI in regression testing for QA teams, engineers waste hours debugging outdated locators and struggling to meet release deadlines.

 Automation testers copy-paste scripts that bloat suites with redundant checks.
 Tests fail for no clear reason, and CTOs face the fallout: delayed features and frustrated customers.
 Worse, time-crunched teams skip regression runs entirely, eventually creating buggy prod.